sudhanshuraheja/golem/README.md

 ## Servers
 - [x] Connect to servers via SSH
 - [x] Use terraform to get list of servers
+- [ ] Keep tracked of installed software via apt on servers and local
+- [ ] Keep tracked of installed software via brew on servers and local
 - [ ] Allow custom ssh key to connect to server
 - [ ] Allow password based login to ssh servers
 - [ ] Connect to a docker container instead of SSH

+## KV Store
+- [ ] Create a KV store with boltdb
+- [ ] Save logs of recipes and commands in kv store

 ## Secrets
 - [ ] Allow golem to save secrets